 At 5:45 pm, Julia will give a walk through of the terrific exhibition she’s organized in our Main Gallery.
 You’ll learn a lot!
 Admission is free.

-Thirsty Thursday and our Opening receptions are sponsored in kind by GoldLine Brands – A Winery Group.
+Thirsty Thursday and our Opening Receptions are sponsored in kind by GoldLine Brands – A Winery Group.
+This month’s Exhibition Supporting Sponsor is mack5.
 We’re very grateful for their support.